Joetech124/devreg/README.md

-# DevReg - Device Registration Tracker
+# DevReg - is a Device Registration Tracker

 DevReg is a simple blockchain-based application built on the Stacks ecosystem using Clarity.
 It allows users to register their electronic devices with a unique identifier, ensuring no duplicate registrations.